augustinh22/msc_markdown/source/03_AppliedExample.md

 The intention is to keep improving the code base, as well as integrating Sentinel-3 searches and downloads.
 The actual code is not provided here, but it is based on the code in \autoref{lst:download}.
 The code is, however, freely and openly available at: <https://github.com/augustinh22/SentinelDownloader>

-### Formatting data for SIAM™
+### Formatting data for SIAM™ \label{sec:format_siam}

 \graffito{Generate no-data mask, resample, convert to 8-bit and stack.}

 Following complete and successful download, the necessary bands from each newly acquired Sentinel-2 scene are automatically re-formatted. \acs{SIAM}™ is sensor independent, but input data format requirements are based on Landsat for high-resolution data.
 Six bands (blue, green, red, near infrared and two medium infrared bands) are used (i.e. bands 2, 3, 4, 8, 11, 12).
-Scipy resamples bands 11 and 12 from 20\acs{m} pixels to 10\ac{m}.
+Scipy resamples bands 11 and 12 from 20\acs{m} pixels to 10\acs{m}.
 Sentinel-2's \acs{MSI} does not capture any thermal bands, so a constant is used to ignore thermal decision rules in \acs{SIAM}™.
-Based on the assumption that pixels with a value of 0 in any of the input bands contain no data and not a measured value of 0 (see discussion), a no-data mask is generated.
+Based on the assumption that pixels with a value of 0 in any of the input bands contain no data and not a measured value of 0, a no-data mask is generated (*see* \autoref{sec:nodata_mask} for further discussion).
 Finally, using \acs{GDAL}, the six Sentinel-2 bands of \ac{ToA} reflectance values are converted to an 8-bit range, stacked in ascending order and saved in the \acs{ENVI} data format required as input for \acs{SIAM}™.

 \graffito{~1 minute per scene}